Astros vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 162 hits with 26 doubles, three triples, four home runs, 31 walks and 57 RBI.
-He's also stolen one base.
+- Arraez has 26 doubles, three triples, five home runs, 31 walks and 58 RBI (163 total hits).
+He has stolen one base.

 Arraez Recent Games